-Corporate expenses increased \$8.6 million during 2013 compared to 2012, driven by increases in compensation expenses including amounts related to our variable compensation plans as well as legal costs related to the stockholder litigation discussed further in Item 3 of Part I of the Annual Report on Form 10-K.
+Corporate expenses increased \$8.6 million during 2013 compared to 2012, driven by increases in compensation expenses including amounts related to our variable compensation plans as well as legal costs related to stockholder litigation.

 Revenue and Efficiency Initiatives

 Included in the amounts for direct operating expenses, SG&A and corporate expenses discussed above are expenses of \$36.4 million incurred in connection with our strategic revenue and efficiency initiatives.
 The costs were incurred to improve revenue growth, enhance yield, reduce costs, and organize each business to maximize performance and profitability.
 These costs consist primarily of consulting expenses, consolidation of locations and positions, severance related to workforce initiatives and other costs incurred in connection with streamlining our businesses.
 These costs are expected to provide benefits in future periods as the initiative results are realized.
 Of these costs, \$12.5 million are reported within direct operating expenses, \$12.2 million are reported within SG&A and \$11.7 million are reported within corporate expense.
 In 2012, such costs totaled \$6.4 million, \$27.5 million, and \$10.1 million, respectively.